roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Aha, I know that.
 The longer I'm with Apricot, the more I'm reminded of Nagisa."
-"It should have been whatever that could remind you it.
+"It should have been whatever which could remind you that.
 For that's not the important point--."
 "Ah... aha, right.
 I know.
 But, this takes quite a courage."
 "Feel free to go.
 Go to-morrow."
 "Tomorrow...
 I want to apologise, too, but tomorrow, it's a little, I will be flirting with Apricot..."